Skip to main content

 }

-- Create a button device instance and configure parameters
+• Create a button device instance and configure its parameters.

-Taking the GPIO button as an example, construct the TDD layer hardware configuration information structure.
+Taking the GPIO button as an example, construct the hardware configuration information structure of the TDD layer.

 /**